-Nasturtiums are such cheerful flowers, it's worth it to grow them just for their looks.
+Nasturtiums are such cheerful and pretty flowers, it's worth it to grow them just for their looks.
 But when you do, be sure to put a few extra plants in your garden to munch on because they are completely edible.
 That's right: Every part of the nasturtium is delicious.
 The leaves and flowers have a warm, tangy flavor.
 Pick a few and toss the petals into a salad or float a blossom on top of a drink or soup.
 Some people even make butter out of it.

 The basic recipe is very simple.
 It involves making a quick pickle of the seeds.
-You can use them as is, on salads and in vegetable and fish dishes.
+You can use them as they are, on salads and in sauces, and in vegetable and fish dishes.
 They would make a flavorful garnish on a lemony chicken dish with pasta.
 Or you can create your own blend by adding a few additional spices.

 Gather the ingredients.

-Rinse and drain the nasturtium seeds and blot them well on paper towels.
+Rinse and drain nasturtium seeds and blot them well on paper towels.

-Bring the vinegar, salt, and pepper to a boil and pour over the seeds.
+Bring vinegar, salt, and crushed peppercorns to a boil and pour over seeds.

-Seal and refrigerate the jar, then let them sit for about 3 months.
-Then enjoy!
+Seal and refrigerate jar, then let sit for about three months.

-- To spice things up try adding: A clove of smashed garlic, a pinch of celery seed or pickling spice, some cloves, and allspice.
-In terms of herbs, a couple of sprigs of thyme or a bay leaf.
+To spice things up, try adding a clove or two of smashed garlic, a pinch of celery seed or pickling spice, some cloves, and allspice.
+In terms of herbs, a couple of sprigs of thyme or a bay leaf would work well, too.